hansroh/skitai/README.rst

 Introduce
 ===========

 Skitai is a kind of branch of `Medusa Web Server`__ - A High-Performance Internet Server Architecture.
 Medusa is different from most other servers because it runs as a single process, multiplexing I/O with its various client and server connections within a single process/thread.

-Skitai orients light-weight, simplicity and strengthen networking operations with external resources - HTTP / HTTPS / XML-RPC / PostgreSQL_ - keeping very low costs.
-And it is being optimized for building microservices.
+Skitai orients light-weight, simplicity and strengthen networking operations with your backend resources keeping very low costs.
+And it is being optimized for building and operating microservices.

 - Working as WSGI application server, Web, XML-RPC and reverse proxy and loadbancing server
-- Handling massive requests to your backend servers including RESTful API, RPCs and database engines - PostgreSQL, MongoDB and Redis - with asynchronous manner
+- Handling massive requests to your backend servers including RESTful API, RPCs and database engines - PostgreSQL_, MongoDB and Redis - with asynchronous manner
 - HTTP/2.0 & HTML5 Websocket implemented

 Conceptually, Skitai has been seperated into two components:

 1. Skitai App Engine Server, for WSGI apps
 2. Skito-Saddle, the small WSGI container integrated with Skitai.
-But you can also mount any WSGI apps and frameworks like Flask.
+But you can also mount any WSGI apps and frameworks like Flask_.

 Skitai is not a just developing server like some frameworks provides.
-It is supporsed working fine under real service situation by alone.
+It is supporsed to work fine under real service situation by alone.
 And it makes your app take off to the world, just by appending a few lines on your app.

 .. _hyper-h2: https://pypi.python.org/pypi/h2